Mental Health

 • Insomnia or sleep disturbances

-• Sexual problems
+• Sexual dysfunction

-Antidepressants are usually taken daily.
-In the first few weeks and months, the goal is to relieve the symptoms and, when possible, even make the depression go away.
 It usually takes some time for your doctor to figure out the medication or combination that works best for you.
-It’s hard, but be patient!
+It's hard, but be patient!
 Many antidepressants take a few weeks for you to notice any improvement in your symptoms.

-After that, the treatment is continued for at least four to nine months with the goal of preventing the symptoms from coming back.
-Sometimes, medication is continued for longer to prevent relapses.
-In order to discontinue use, most people need to gradually decrease their dose over time, as stopping immediately could cause withdrawal-like symptoms like dizziness, headaches, flu-like symptoms, and lethargy.
+After that, the treatment continues for at least four to nine months.
+The goal is preventing the symptoms from coming back.
+Sometimes, medication continues for longer to prevent relapses.

 SSRIs and SNRIs are both prescription medications, so you must talk to a doctor to begin taking them.
-While antidepressants can treat the symptoms of depression or other conditions, they can’t necessarily deal with everything.
-They’ll often be prescribed alongside therapy to help deal with the roots or causes of your symptoms.
+While antidepressants can treat the symptoms of depression or other conditions, they can't necessarily deal with everything.

-For depression, two kinds of psychotherapy called cognitive-behavioral therapy and interpersonal psychotherapy, as well as antidepressant medications, have been shown to be helpful.
-There is some evidence that combining psychotherapy and medications may be more effective than either treatment alone.
+There is evidence that combining psychotherapy and medications may be more effective than either treatment alone.

-There are many treatment options available for depression, anxiety, and other mood disorders.
-Working with your doctor and therapist will help figure out the best treatment for you to get the care and support you deserve.
+Working with your doctor and therapist togehter will help figure out the best treatment for you.
+This collaborative approach ensures you get the care and support you deserve while managing any potential drug interactions or side effects effectively.

 Download MyWellbeing's 2024 Mental Health Planner!